 How to Diagnose Hypertension

-A healthcare provider will diagnose high blood pressure by performing blood pressure checks, reviewing the patient's medical history, and ruling out conditions that cause secondary hypertension.
+A healthcare provider will diagnose high blood pressure by performing blood pressure checks, reviewing the patient's medical history, and ruling out conditions that may contribute to secondary hypertension.

 Step 1: Measure Blood Pressure